 A rounded pod finished in a soft black material juts from the center of the dash housing the climate and audio controls and the shifter, bringing them closer to the driver.
 The buttons and knobs for the climate controls are large and easy to operate.
 The remaining controls take some acclimation, however.
 The radio uses A, B, and C presets instead of dedicated AM, FM, and satellite presets, and the Seek button is obscured by the shifter when in Drive.

-XM and Sirius satellite radio are available, which offer high-quality sound just about anywhere in the U.S. News hounds can follow the latest stories on Fox News or CNN with no need to change stations on a cross country trip.
+XM satellite radio is available, which offers high-quality sound just about anywhere in the U.S. News hounds can follow the latest stories on Fox News or CNN with no need to change stations on a cross country trip.
 The Radio Data System, or RDS, identifies programming on the radio's display, making it easier to find what you want.

 The navigation system is a pleasure to use.
-Its screen is located high up on the center of the dash.
-(The gauges lives here on previous models, but Nissan moved them to the traditional position for 2007.)
-The navigation system offers a three-dimensional bird's eye viewing angle as well as the standard straight overhead angle, good for wowing your friends.
+Its screen is located high up on the center of the dash, and offers a three-dimensional bird's eye viewing angle as well as the standard straight overhead angle, good for wowing your friends.

 The steering wheel of SL and SE models has illuminated controls for the audio system, and there are remote driver's door-mounted switches for models equipped with the power rear windows.
 Small-items storage is generous, with a large center console and a cubby at the bottom of the center pod.